 - Work with environmental and transport lobby groups to restore public confidence in our transport system and establish a county-wide Transport Forum

-- Investment for green industries, initiatives and the creation of new high- value job opportunities for local workers in Somerset making sure the workforce have the right skills and training they need to work and earn a decent living.
+- Support the creation of new high-value job opportunities for local workers in Somerset making sure the workforce has the right skills and training they need to work and earn a decent living.

-- Support for small businesses, leisure, hospitality and tourism, and Town Centres to help build a fairer local economy.
+- Support small businesses, leisure, hospitality, tourism, and the Town Centre to help build a fairer local economy.